blukatdevelopment/UnchainedWorldsOld/character_creation/cultures_volume_1.md

 Common phrases gold robes use include "gilded"/"pyrite"/"last week" to mock bad fashion, "shiny"/"smooth"/"frilled" to compliment others.
 Crafting insults is an art form and a game of wit for many Gold Robes.

 ### Well-rounded education
-You gain proficiency in two skills of your choice.
+You gain proficiency in two of the following skills:
+- Reading
+- writing
+- Arithmetic
+- Commerce
+- Herbology
+- Zoology
+- History
+- Religion
+- Painting
+- One musical instrument
+- Clockwork

 ### Athlete (requires at least 15 STR)
 In your education, you competed on a sports team and trained often.
 You are proficient in athletics.